Honors Program (HONR)

 Term Typically Offered: Fall, Spring

 Open to students enrolled in the General Education Honors Program.
-Individual projects and directed reading for students who are competent to assume independent work.
+Individual projects and directed reading for students seeking to explore topics and issues not covered in the standard curriculum.
 Requires approval of the Honors Program Director and Honors faculty member under whom the independent work is to be conducted.